ptabasso2/oteljavalab/section08/README.md

 ## Goal of this activity

 This section will demonstrate how you can achieve the same objectives as the previous section, but this time by using the Datadog java agent.
 The main difference lies in the goals we aim to achieve.
-The benefit of using the Datadog agent is the ability to take advantage of features not yet available in the OpenTelemetry ecosystem, such as **continuous profiling**, **application security**, and **dynamic instrumentation**.
+The benefit of using the Datadog java agent is the ability to take advantage of features not yet available in the OpenTelemetry ecosystem, such as **continuous profiling**, **application security**, and **dynamic instrumentation**.

 These can be leveraged while still adding custom instrumentation using OpenTelemetry.
 The instructions regarding code modification remain unchanged; therefore, we won't repeat them here.
-Instead, we will focus on the specifics of enabling these capabilities with the Datadog agent.
+Instead, we will focus on the specifics of enabling these capabilities with the Datadog java agent.

 ## Main steps